See the Department of State's Fact Sheet for information on U.S.-Timor-Leste relations.

 For further information:

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
-If you are suspected of criminal activity, the law provides that you may be incarcerated for up to one year pending the criminal investigation.
+If you are suspected of criminal activity, the law provides that you may be incarcerated for up to one year pending investigation.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

 Currency: The U.S. dollar is the official currency of Timor-Leste.
 Only a few establishments accept credit cards, usually requiring a substantial additional fee, and you should be prepared to settle all bills in cash.
-Dili has several ATM machines that accept U.S.-issued bankcards which are frequently inoperative and can charge high fees.
+Dili has several ATM machines that accept U.S.-issued bankcards, which are frequently inoperative and can charge high fees.

 Faith-Based Travelers: See our following webpages for details:

 Travelers Who Require Accessibility Assistance: Although the Timorese Constitution guarantees the same rights to disabled citizens as it does to all other citizens, Timor-Leste does not currently have legislation that mandates access to transportation, communication, and public buildings for persons with disabilities.
 Currently most public places and public transportation are not accessible.
-Persons with disabilities will face difficulties in Timor-Leste as foot paths, rest rooms, road crossings, and tourist areas are not equipped for people with disabilities.
+Persons with disabilities will face difficulties in Timor-Leste as foot paths, rest rooms, road crossings, and tourist areas are not equipped to accomodate people with disabilities.

 See our travel tips for Women Travelers.